deckhouse/secrets-store-integration/docs/USAGE.md

 ### The autorotation feature

 The autorotation feature of the secret-store-integration module is enabled by default.
-Every two minutes, the module polls Vault and synchronizes the secrets in the mounted file if it has been changed.
+Every two minutes, the module polls Stronghold and synchronizes the secrets in the mounted file if it has been changed.

 There are two ways to keep track of changes to the secret file in the pod.
 The first is to keep track of when the mounted file changes (mtime), reacting to changes in the file.
 The second is to use the inotify API, which provides a mechanism for subscribing to file system events.
 Inotify is part of the Linux kernel.
 Once a change is detected, there are a large number of options for responding to the change event, depending on the application architecture and programming language used.
 The most simple one is to force K8s to restart the pod by failing the liveness probe.